OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

     }
     ```

-6. Replace `TODO1` with the following code.
+6. Within the `changeFont()` function, replace `TODO1` with the following code.
 Note that the code gets a reference to the second paragraph by using the `ParagraphCollection.getFirst` method chained to the `Paragraph.getNext` method.

     ```js
     var secondParagraph = context.document.body.paragraphs.getFirst().getNext();